pyrocms/pyrocms/.github/ISSUE_TEMPLATE/documentation_request.md

 **What are you trying to do?**
 A clear and concise description of what you are trying to accomplish that led you to looking for documentation.

+**List any existing documentation:**
+List any existing documentation or material that can be used in the suggested improvement.

 **Where would you expect to find documentation for this?**
 - [ ] General Documentation (designed for new developers)
 - [ ] Developer Documentation